The Raven Cycle: Blue Lily, Lily Blue

-In the third book of the series, Blue Lily, Lily Blue, Blue's mother Maura leaves to look for Artemus, Blue's birth father, in a cave.
+Blue's mother, Maura, has left to look for Artemus, Blue's birth father, underground.
 Persephone continues to help Adam learn how to fix the ley lines as Cabeswater has asked.
-Calla, another psychic, tries to contact Maura with her abilities.
-She tells Blue and the boys about three sleepers in the caves, and warns them not to wake the third sleeper.
-Colin Greenmantle becomes the Latin teacher at Aglionby, and Adam and Ronan plan to drive him out of Henrietta.
+Calla, another psychic, tries to contact Maura with her abilities and tells Blue and boys of three "sleepers," the third of which they must not wake.
+Colin Greenmantle becomes the Latin teacher at Aglionby, and Adam and Ronan use Ronan's dreams to fabricate evidence of murder and child abuse to drive him out of Henrietta.
 Blue and Gansey find another cave in the backyard of a man named Jesse Dittley, who was one of the spirits Neeve saw in the graveyard.
-Inside the cave, they find a woman named Gwenllian, who is Glendower's daughter.
-Persephone dies in an attempt to find Maura, and Adam and Ronan blackmail Greenmantle into leaving Aglionby.
-Greenmantle's wife, Piper, hires thugs and goes to Jesse Dittley's house, where she kills Dittley, captures the Gray Man, and enters his cave.
+Inside the cave, they find a woman named Gwenllian, who is Glendower's daughter and a psychic.
+Persephone dies in an attempt to find Maura, and Greenmantle's bored wife, Piper, hires thugs to escort her to Jesse Dittley's cave.
 The teens and Gwenllian go to the Cabeswater cave, where they find animal skeletons that they collectively wake up.
 Blue and Ronan find a magic lake where, after crossing, Blue finds Maura and Artemus.
 Blue, Artemus, Maura, and the Gray Man escape, leaving Piper and the thug in the collapsed cave.
 In the cave, Neeve finds Piper, who wakes up the third sleeper.